 Training and enrichment to help you teach and lead the computing curriculum and improve learning across your school.

-Investigate a range of pedagogical approaches suitable for teaching programming to primary school pupils (aged 5 to 11 years old).
+Investigate a range of pedagogical approaches for teaching programming to primary pupils

-Computing Hubs deliver face-to-face courses and provide local support to primary teachers.
-They are led by schools and colleges across England with an exceptional record in teaching computing.
-Find your local hub.
+Providing local training and support for teachers across England, our Computing Hubs are led by schools and colleges with an exceptional track record in teaching computing.